pingali/pyAadhaarAuth/README.md

   Immediate:

-    1. Integrate the commandline processing with help
+    1. Integrate the commandline processing with config
     2. Test with https connection (whenever it is available)
     3. Performance evaluation/statistics

   Medium term:

-    1. Language support
+    1. Language and location support
-    2. ASA/AUA split operation model
+	2. Humanize all messages
-    3. Use the objectified xml to populate internal state
+    3. ASA/AUA split operation model including ASA API development
     4. Look through the spec for validation rules beyond what the XSD is providing (e.g., sanity checks)
     5. Explore browser and mobile phone support